flurystefan/tools-drones/README.md

 ## environments

 There are several environments in which the tools or the functionalities are implied.
-There are also corresponding .yaml files available for the environments or they run with the installed
+There are also corresponding .yaml files available for the environments, or they run with the installed
 Python standard environments for QGIS and ArcGIS Pro.